-In recognition of their service to the College, society, and their professions, thirteen Fords were honored at a public ceremony during Alumni Weekend on May 28.
+In recognition of their service to the College, society, and their professions, the eleven individuals noted below will be honored with Alumni Association awards at a public ceremony during Alumni Weekend.

 - The Kannerstein Award